It is almost that time again! The 2017 Back to School Round Up Event will be held on August 26th, 2017, from 1-3pm, at the PRIDE Hangar.

-The 75th Annual Sturgis Motorcycle Rally is officially next week from Monday, August 3rd through Sunday, August 9th.
+The 77th Annual Sturgis Motorcycle Rally officially starts today, Friday, August 4th, and runs through Sunday, August 13th.
 If you haven’t already noticed increased traffic on I-90 yet, you will as Rally goers begin pouring into the Black Hills region.

 The Rally is the experience of a lifetime.
 Visiting exhibitors can show you anything and everything you’d want or need to dress you up or dress up your bike.
 Or demo virtually every kind of bike on the market – custom, V-Twin or metric.
-In addition to the bikes there are concerts and races and bike shows, five blocks of Sturgis’s Main Street bikes-only street vibe, organized rides, and custom legends.
+In addition to the bikes there are concerts, races and bike shows, five blocks of Sturgis’s Main Street (bikes-only), organized rides, and custom legends.

 If you are new to the area or have never gone to the Rally, check it out, but be prepared for traffic and a lot of people.